Package 'rapbase'

 text

-Character string providing the plain email text
+Character string providing the plain email text in HTML format.

 attFile